-- Positioning Statement (what is your concept? who is it for? how is it different?) - Description of your target market segments (basic demographics such as age, gender, income level) - List of tactics that will be used to reach each market segment (i.e. e-newsletters, coupons, give-away contests, etc.)
+- Positioning statement (what is your concept? who is it for? how is it different?) - Description of your target market segments (basic demographics such as age, gender, and income level)

-- Description of execution of each tactic (who is responsible? how will they do it?) - Timeline (when will each tactic be executed?)
+- List of tactics that will be used to reach each market segment (e.g. social media contests, influencers, e-blasts, etc.) - Description of execution for each tactic (Who is responsible?
+How will they do it?) - Timeline (When will each tactic be executed?)